SRXDModdingGroup/SRXDModManager/README.md

 ## Commands

 ```
+bepinex install        		Installs BepInEx

+bepinex uninstall      		Uninstalls BepInEx
+	--full, -f     		Uninstall all BepInEx files, including plugins and config

 build il2cpp           		Switches SRXD to the IL2CPP build.
 Mods will not be loaded when using this build

 build mono             		Switches SRXD to the Mono build.
 Mods will be loaded when using this build

 check <name>           		Checks a mod for updates

 check all              		Checks all mods for updates

 download <repository>  		Downloads a mod from a Git release
+	--dependencies, -d	Also download any missing dependencies for this mod

 exit                   		Exits the application

 info <name>            		Gets detailed information about a mod

 info all               		Gets detailed information about all loaded mods

 refresh                		Refreshes the list of downloaded mods

 update <name>          		Updates a mod if there is a new version available
+	--dependencies, -d	Also download any missing dependencies for this mod

 update all             		Updates all loaded mods, if updates are available

-For all download and update commands, you can append the -d or --dependencies option to also download any missing dependencies
+	--dependencies, -d	Also download any missing dependencies for all mods
 ```